 Conversion plugin phpdocx

-Preparing the templates for its conversion and exporting the charts
+Preparing the templates for their conversion and exporting the charts

-To achieve the highest quality when transforming a document to PDF, it is advisable to follow some good practice steps:
+To achieve the highest quality when transforming a document, it is advisable to follow some good practices:

-- You must set the sizes of the tables manually.
+- Set the sizes of the tables manually when using addTable or embedHTML methods.
 So, instead of keeping the sizes with automatic values according to the content, indicate specific values for each row, column and cell.

 - Backgrounds will not be printed, so they won't appear in the final PDF.